RaviParvadiya/bootstrap/docs/USAGE_EXAMPLES.md

 sudo ip route add default via 192.168.1.1
 ```

 This comprehensive guide covers most common scenarios and issues you might encounter.
-For additional help, consult the main README.md and TESTING.md files, or check the project's issue tracker.
+For additional help, consult the main README.md file, or check the project's issue tracker.